cpldcpu/MisguidedAttention/eval/harness/README.md

 2. **Evaluate the responses** using [Evaluation-script.py](evaluation-script.py)
 3.  **Visualize the data** as bar plots in pdf with the [summary-script.py](summary-script.py) as heat maps with the [heatmap-script.py](heatmap-script.py)

+## File Scrambling

+To prevent web crawlers from indexing the evaluation prompts and potentially including them in future LLM training data, the prompt file is stored in a scrambled format (`.scr`) in the repository.

+The `scrambler.py` script in the `harness` folder can be used to scramble/descramble the file.
+The script uses a simple XOR encryption.

 ## Querying LLMs

 First, set up your environment: